symsoft/ecc-api-guide/events.md

 | status | Status of the order, either COMPLETED or CANCELED. |
 | requestid | Optional request id, if the order was created as part of an API request submitted in a batch and a request id was included in the batch request. |

-**NOTE:** The current API only uses the COMPLETED status, the CANCELED status will be introduced in a later release.

 **Sample Batch Event:**

 ```